NUMLDS/tweet-as-trump/README.md

 ```bash
 make train
 ```
-This will `read` the data, `process` the data, `clean` the data, and `train` the neural network model.
-Data artifacts will be saved in `data/pipeline/`, and trained model objects along with model performance metric will be saved in `model/`.
+This will `read` the data from S3, `process` the texts in the data, `clean` the data, and `train` the neural network model.
+Data artifacts will be saved in `data/pipeline`, and trained model objects along with model performance metric will be saved in `model/`.

+Note that the `process` step utilizes NLTK corpora data that has already been downloaded to `data/external/nltk_data`.
+If you want to download the data again or to a different location, you may alter the `config/config.yaml` file to set the `download` argument of the `process_data()` function to `True`, and optionally specify a new path to download the NLTK data with the `nltk_data_path` argument.

 ### 4. Remove data artifacts
 To remove `raw.csv`, `processed.csv`, and `cleaned.csv` in `data/pipeline/`: